SpaceX CRS-27

-SpaceX CRS-27, also known as SpX-27, is a Commercial Resupply Service mission to the International Space Station (ISS) launched on 15 March 2023.
-The mission is contracted by NASA and will be flown by SpaceX using a Cargo Dragon.
-This will be the seventh flight for SpaceX under NASA's CRS Phase 2.
+SpaceX CRS-27, also known as SpX-27, was a Commercial Resupply Service mission to the International Space Station (ISS) launched on 15 March 2023.
+The mission was contracted by NASA and was flown by SpaceX using Cargo Dragon C209.
+This was the seventh flight for SpaceX under NASA's CRS Phase 2.

 Cargo Dragon

 SpaceX plans to reuse the Cargo Dragons up to five times.
 The Cargo Dragon will launch without SuperDraco abort engines, without seats, cockpit controls and the life support system required to sustain astronauts in space.
 Dragon 2 improves on Dragon 1 in several ways, including lessened refurbishment time, leading to shorter periods between flights.

 The new Cargo Dragon capsules under the NASA CRS Phase 2 contract will land east of Florida in the Atlantic Ocean.

 Payload

 NASA contracted for the CRS-27 mission from SpaceX and therefore determines the primary payload, date of launch, and orbital parameters for the Cargo Dragon.